malnutrition

 Definition by Gomez & Galvan

-In 1956, Gómez and Galvan studied factors associated with death in a group of undernourished children in a hospital in Mexico CityMexico.
+In 1956, Gómez and Galvan studied factors associated with death in a group of malnourished children in a hospital in Mexico CityMexico.
 They defined three categories of malnutrition: first, second, and third-degree.
 The degree of malnutrition is calculated based on a child’s body size compared to the median weight for their age.
 The risk of death increases with increasing degrees of malnutrition.

 An adaptation of Gomez’s original classification is still used today.
 While it provides a way to compare malnutrition within and between populations, this classification system has been criticized for being “arbitrary” and for not considering overweight as a form of malnutrition.
 Also, height alone may not be the best indicator of malnutrition; children born prematurely may be considered short for their age even if they have good nutrition.